scify/the-moondiver-xperience-mobile-game/README.md

 ### Signing using Android Studio

-The easiest and most convenient way is to produce the Android Bundle (aab) file, using Android Studio.
+The easiest and most convenient way is to produce the Android .apk file, using Android Studio.
 Select Build -> Generate Signed Bundle / APK
 Select APK (and not Android App Bundle)